-Since logistics happens to involve many sequences of repeatable processes, it presents lots of opportunities for RPA optimization.
+Since logistics involves many sequences of repeatable processes, it presents many opportunities for RPA optimization.
 Here are some of the best automation candidates in supply chain management:

 - Invoice processing — Invoice-related tasks are as essential as they are tedious.
-Finding, updating, and entering vendor and customer details, attaching scans, requesting documents, processing payments, and, finally, submitting invoices can cost your company tons of time and frustration.
+Finding, updating, entering vendor and customer details, attaching scans, requesting documents, processing payments, and submitting invoices can cost your company tons of time and frustration.
 Fortunately, all these phases of invoice processing can be easily automated, making it one of the best RPA use cases.

-- Vendor analysis and evaluation — Choosing vendors is a multi-stage process that’s usually handled manually.
-RPA systems can assist you at each step of the selection—preparing quotation requests, scanning documents, and verifying supplier credit—and give you more time to focus on sealing the deal.
+- Vendor analysis and evaluation — Choosing vendors is a multi-stage process usually handled manually.
+RPA systems can assist you at each selection step—preparing quotation requests, scanning documents, and verifying supplier credit—and give you more time to focus on sealing the deal.

 - Inventory management — Keeping track of what’s in stock gets increasingly difficult as your company scales up and inventory becomes more diverse.
-RPA can streamline warehouse management by monitoring the condition, location, and quantity of specific items and notifying you when a product gets damaged or its stock runs low.
+RPA can streamline warehouse management by monitoring specific items’ condition, location, and quantity and notifying you when a product gets damaged, or its stock runs low.

 - Supply and demand planning — The ability to precisely predict shifts in supply and demand is one of the most fundamental factors in efficient supply chain management.
-However, achieving that depends on analyzing large sets of data, which often makes the process overwhelming and prone to mistakes.
+However, achieving that depends on analyzing large data sets, often making the process overwhelming and prone to mistakes.
 With RPA, all records are automatically collected, compiled, and then analyzed based on preset rules—quickly and accurately.

-- Coordinating and scheduling — Even when shipping, resupplying, billing, maintenance, and other critical tasks are run flawlessly, they still need to be coordinated to make the entire supply chain effective.
-RPA can serve as a middleman between all your systems and partners, retrieving information from emails, replying to messages, filling in forms, or sending alerts to relevant stakeholders when a delay occurs to guarantee complete transparency.
+- Coordinating and scheduling — Even when shipping, resupplying, billing, maintenance, and other critical tasks are run flawlessly, they still need to be conformed to make the entire supply chain effective.
+RPA can serve as an intermediary between all your systems and partners, retrieving information from emails, replying to messages, filling in forms, or sending alerts to relevant stakeholders when a delay occurs to guarantee complete transparency.

-- Freight management — Once the stock is full, the next step is to get your shipments moving.
-RPA will help you with load matching, handling freight claims and charges, and picking the most optimal routes.
+- Freight management — Once the stock is full, the next step is moving your shipments.
+RPA will help you match loads, handle freight claims and charges, and pick optimal routes.
 After the delivery is complete, analytics bots can assess the health of your supply chain and find potential improvements.

 - Shipment tracking and status updates — With so many moving parts involved in the SCM process, visibility is key.
-RPA will keep an eye on the cargo at each stage of its journey and upload current data to your warehouse management system.
+RPA will monitor the cargo at each stage of its journey and upload current data to your warehouse management system.